-I write, speak and debate on a number of issues around nonviolence, peacekeeping, communities and social change.
+I write, speak and debate on a number of issues around unarmed civilian peacekeeping, nonviolence, communities and social change.

 • *Julian, R. (2015) Peacekeeping Vision: Unarmed Nonviolent Peacekeeping.
 Leeds Beckett University.